ByNoMeans/Bash-Prompt/README.md

 ## Layout

-The terminal prompt takes the following form in each terminal:
+The terminal prompt takes the following form in each session:

 ```
 <nonAbsoluteDirectory> <gitInfo>